manuparra/amiga-apps/README.md

 ## Motivation

-This project was born from a question that has been in my mind for the last 25 years:
+This project was born from a question that has been in my mind for many years:

 > *"Could I use C to create something useful and usable for a computer that is now over 40 years old?, I mean ,in 2025?"*